ET40 and EP40

 ET40 was built by well-known Škoda works of Plzeň (factory designation 77E1) and, in principle, based on the successful and proved class E499.1 (later 141, factory designation 30E1), which also – in a slightly modified version – served with PKP as EU05.
 Apart from coupling two units, changes included different transmission and reduction ratio (84:27 instead of 84:37) and fitting additional cooling fans for startup resistors, necessary due to long and slow startups with heavy drafts.
 These fans are installed in a roof-mounted housing with louvers, very characteristic for this locomotive.
 With continuous rating of 4080 kW, ET40 could develop a tractive effort up to about 50 tonnes.
 Initially ET40, commonly nicknamed ‘Bombowiec’ (Bomber), proved unable to match EU05 as far as reliability was concerned; due to higher load, failures of traction engines and wheelsets were not uncommon.
 As each section could be operated independently and spares were sometimes in short supply, it was a typical practice to join two units originally belonging to different locomotives, without changing their service numbers.

+Experience with these first twin-unit locomotives in PKP service prompted an order for a similar machine based on license-built EU07, which later materialized as ET41, of which 200 examples were eventually built for PKP.
 In 1990, a peculiar attempt was made to convert ET40 into a fast locomotive for express trains, running at 160 km/h.
 This was in part due to problems with EP09, and a twin variant of the very successful EU05 seemed a sound alternative.
 One example – ET40-41 – was modernized and appropriately re-designated EP40-41.
 Reduction gear with 77:44 ratio, as in EP05 (itself a modernization of EU05) was fitted, as well as new wheelsets, current collectors, speed-meters and many minor items of equipment.
 Similarly to other express locos in the PKP service (EP05 and EP08) this machine was painted orange and red, instead of typical green livery of freighters.
 EP40-01 was transferred to Warsaw and, until withdrawal in January 1992, logged over 150 000 km.
 Service experience was rather discouraging: many element and sub-assemblies suffered from excessive vibrations, which resulted in frequent malfunctions.
-Further development could probably save the project, but the idea was abandoned and EP40 was re-converted into its original version.
+Further development could probably save the project, but the idea was abandoned and EP40 was re-converted into its original version, becoming ET40-41 again.

 Although in Czechoslovakia class E499.1 was also developed into a freight version (E469.1 and subsequent modifications), the standard-gauge twin-unit 77E1 was not ordered by ČSD and was built for PKP only.
 However, a broad-gauge version for 1524 mm track was developed, classed E469.5 (later 125.8, factory designation 67E1).
 Twenty-two examples were delivered in 1976.
 According to the ČSD practice, individual units were numbered rather than entire locomotives, so service numbers ran up to 469.5044.
 These locomotives, re-classed 125.8, still remain in use with ŽSCS, a subsidiary of ŽSSK (apart from 469.5009 + 469.5010, withdrawn after a crash in 1984), hauling heavy trains transporting iron ore from Ukraine to steelworks at Hanisky pri Košiciach in eastern Slovakia.
-Due to drafts of even 4200 tonnes and gradients up to 17‰, double-heading is a normal practice and a third machine pushing is not uncommon – this must be an impressive sight!
+Due to drafts of even 4200 tonnes and gradients up to 17‰, double-heading is a normal practice and a third banking locomotive is not uncommon – this must be an impressive sight!

 Main technical data